• Skip to primary navigation

 Are cornmeal pancakes sweet or savory?

-This is a sweet pancake recipe, but you can make them savory by adding some roasted green hatch chiles or cheddar cheese!
+This is a sweet pancake recipe, but you can make them savory by adding roasted green hatch chiles or cheddar cheese!

 Can you make this recipe egg-free?